KittyNeverDies/Bozenka/README.md

         - [x] Manage account \
             Manage account (change password, email and etc)
         - [ ] Connection with Backend (Started)
+            - [ ] Cookies
+                After authorization of user, we should store all information about him in cookie
+            - [ ] Api Calls
+                Basic implementation of calls to api, to get true information, not place holders.
+            - [ ] Caching
+                Use Redis storage for caching information, what wee get.
 - [Backend](bozenka-backend/):
     - [x] Database Models (Refactors in future) \
         Has been writen first after creation of new bozenka project